 Loneliness – Even if we have thousands of friends and relatives, there would come a point in time when they would not be there for us or be unavailable when we need them.
 Even our close, best friends would get busy living their life, raise a family of their own along with new roles and responsibilities at different phases in life.
 At the end of the day, no one likes coming home to an empty house, we all prefer coming home to someone who will welcome us and with whom we can share about our daily events.
 Even if we have loving pets, human connection and intimacy cannot be replaced by the warmth and affection of our furry, feline or feathered friends.

-Societal Pressure– We might think that it is imperative to date or get into a relationship which we know isn’t enriching and long-lasting out of the need to belong or the pressure of conformity or fear of being left out and ridiculed.
+Societal Pressure– Societal pressure to be in a relationship.
+We might think that it is imperative to date or get into a relationship which we know isn’t enriching and long-lasting out of the need to belong or the pressure of conformity or fear of being left out and ridiculed.
 According to researchers at University of Missouri-Columbia(2009), women getting reminded and inquired about single status from people that she is on different life path than most of the other women during events, including social gatherings and weddings, leads to the pressure to find love due to which they might end up settling for the ‘’wrong one’’ or start making compromises.

 Perceived lack of time– According to the aforementioned research, the stigma associated with women giving preference to their career and being single after reaching 30s has not diminished.
 Why do we have a timeline to find love?.
 Does everybody find love in the same ages or only once in their lives?.
 The status quo of accomplishing certain milestones like finding a romantic/life partner and settling down is not challenged.
 It is taken as an unsaid rule that one has to conform to.

 Less prospects- As individuals achieve a certain age there starts a pressure to cross the hurdle of finding a suitable partner or the common perception is that with age the chances of finding the one starts dwindling.